 to solve one kind of problem.
 The quadratic formula would be of no use to

 you if you wanted to solve the equation

 Mathematics is not really about how to compute answers to problems that other people have already solved.

 If all you can do is solve the problems that other people have told you how to solve, you are not going to be valuable to an employer.
-For example, if what you get out of the section of this course on projections is only how to compute one, then you have missed the main point of the section.
-An employer who wants to compute projections will buy a computer, not hire you.
+For example, if what you get out of the section of this course on integration is only how to compute integrals, then you have missed the main point of the section.
+An employer who wants to compute integrals will buy a computer, not hire you.
 The computer will always beat you at that game: it is faster, more accurate, and more reliable than you or I will ever be.
 Anything we could write down a procedure for in class, someone can program a computer to do, and you will not win if that's the skill you use to promote yourself to an employer.

 The thing that separates you from the computer is that you can take a situation that you have never seen before, and can adapt the knowledge you do have to that situation, perhaps breaking it into parts that you can solve, perhaps rewriting it into another form, or perhaps developing a new idea that is analogous to one you already know.
 It is that flexibility that makes you valuable to an employer.
 It is what makes you a leader rather than a follower.

 In order to become adept at this, you need to practice those problem-solving techniques.
 You need to learn how to determine for yourself what the important features of a problem are, and how to isolate the crucial information and relationships.